 Step 5 – Review of FSRA

 FSRAs should be reviewed regularly.
-If the findings of the assessment are considered to be no longer valid, a significant change has taken place affecting a property, or organisation of the work undertaken has affected the fire risk or the fire safety measures, the assessment should be reviewed.
+If the findings of the assessment are no longer considered to be valid, a significant change has taken place affecting a property, or organisation of the work undertaken has affected the fire risk or the fire safety measures, the assessment should be reviewed.
 Situations which might prompt a review include:

 - A change in the number of people present or the characteristics of the occupants, including the presence of people with some form of disability